-More than a quarter of the vacation rentals in Devon welcome pets, which makes it a great vacation destination for pet owners.
-Pet-friendly properties in Devon have an average price of $301 per night.
-If you want to stay central, More than a quarter of the pet-friendly accommodations are less than 2 kilometres away from the city centre.
+A few of the vacation rentals in Devon welcome pets, which makes it a great vacation destination for pet owners.
+Pet-friendly properties in Devon have an average price of $294 per night.
+If you want to stay central, A few of the pet-friendly accommodations are less than 2 kilometres away from the city centre.

 The Weather in Devon

 Sat., 23 Oct.